Adamov (Blansko District): History

 The first written mention of Adamov is from 1506, under its old name Hamry.
 It was a hamlet with several hammer mills.
 From 1597, it was owned by the Liechtenstein family.
 In 1679, it was first called Adamov and since 1732, the name has been official.

 In 1849, the railway was built, which helped the development of local industry and population growth.
 In the second half of the 19th century, the local ironworks were transformed into an engineering company.
 Agricultural machinery and equipment for agriculture were produced here.

-During the World War I and in the 1930s, the company refocused on the arms industry.
+During World War I and in the 1930s, the company refocused on the arms industry.
 Production expanded, the number of employees increased, and a new district with family houses was established in the town in the 1930s and again in the 1950s.
 The population grew rapidly and in 1964 Adamov became a town.

 Demographics

 Economy

 From 1952, the local company was named Adamovské strojírny ("Adamov Engineering Works") or ADAST.
 In the 21st century, the company went bankrupt.
 Its subsidiary, Adast Systems, was founded in 1993.
 The successor of the company's name is an engineering company focused on the production of fuel dispensers and other technologies for pumping stations.
 This assortment has been produced in ADAST since the 1960s.